Military Connected Students

 School districts are required to collect data regarding ethnicity from active-duty military families and active reserves from all branches, as well as the Washington National Guard, to meet the unique needs of military connected students.
 2015: SSB 5163

-Please reference the 2023-24 CEDARS manual for more information or the School Report card for data.
+Please reference the School Report card for data.

 Interstate Compact for Military Children